JSONPath Notebook

 Switching input file (context)

-The chosen context (input file) gets saved inside the notebook (per cell) and can be changed any time by clicking on the corresponding button in the lower right of the cell.
+The input file can be changed for each cell by clicking on the corresponding button in the lower right of the cell.

 Open output